0xl0key/0xl0key.github.io/content/posts/woff2/index.md

 This loader is a POC so I do not guarantee it can bypass AV/EDR.
 As you can see I use the PAGE_EXECUTE_READWRITE permissions which are not recommended for a functional loader because they are directly detected by security solutions.

-You can find the complete loader code on my GitHub: LINK
+You can find the complete loader code on my GitHub: https://github.com/0xl0key
 ## Demonstration

 Generation of the WOFF2 file armed with the shellcode: